madlula03/madlula03/README.md

 ### 🚀 About Me
 - 🔭 I'm currently working on **building my coding skills and exploring various programming languages**
-- 🌱 I'm currently learning **advanced algorithms, data structures, and web development**
+- 🌱 I'm currently learning **advanced algorithms, user-defined methods and pre-defined methods in java, and web development**
 - 💻 I'm passionate about **software development** and creating innovative solutions
 - 👯 I'm looking to collaborate on **open-source projects and student coding initiatives**
 - 🤔 I'm looking for help with **industry best practices and mentorship opportunities**